AndrewZalesky/lnm_nulls/README.md

 # Permutation-based null models for lesion network mapping (LNM)

-[Lesion network mapping (LNM)](https://academic.oup.com/brain/article-abstract/138/10/3061/2468715) is a popular methodology to to identify brain circuits disrupted by spatially distributed lesions associated with the same symptom or clinical phenotype.
+[Lesion network mapping (LNM)](https://pubmed.ncbi.nlm.nih.gov/26264514/) is a popular methodology to to identify brain circuits disrupted by spatially distributed lesions associated with the same symptom or clinical phenotype.

-We evaluate the statistical power of spatial and topological null models for the simplified LNM model proposed by [van den Heuvel and colleagues (2026)](https://www.nature.com/articles/s41593-025-02196-7).
+We evaluate the statistical power of spatial and topological null models for the simplified LNM model proposed by [van den Heuvel and colleagues (2026)](https://www.nature.com/articles/s41593-025-02196-7) and publicized [here](https://www.thetransmitter.org/brain-imaging/methodological-flaw-may-upend-network-mapping-tool/) and [here](https://www.science.org/content/article/flaw-brain-mapping-technique-may-undercut-neuroscience-findings).

 ## Simplified LNM model
 The simplified LNM is based on a single functional connectivity matrix defined at a regional scale.
 There is no modeling of individuals.
 Each lesion maps to one and only one region.
 Depending on the lesion assignment type, multiple lesions can be mapped to the same region.
 This simplified LNM formulation is best viewed as an illustrative model and may differ from the properties of voxel‐resolution LNM applied across individuals.